Perhaps this is your dilemma - you run lights for a band/school/church/small company, and you can't figure out which

 Jumping into the world of PC-based consoles, the first thing we're going to notice is that these consoles no longer have tight constraints on the number of fixtures and where you can patch them.

 Instead, the number of DMX channels per universe and number of universes are the determining factors - and that's highly flexible to your needs!
 I used to shy away from PC-based consoles, because they used to be pretty terrible and difficult to use.

-Enttec DMXIS is a really wonderful, computer-based lighting console, that allows you to focus on your show.
+ENTTEC EMU is a really wonderful, computer-based lighting console, that allows you to focus on your show.
+ENTTEC formerly offered DMXis, which was *very* similar.
+EMU is the new version of this.

 I really like this software because it is very easy to integrate MIDI controllers and add custom fixtures.

-DMXIS is designed with band lighting in mind – it’s very easy to make your lighting react to the music and/or follow your backing tracks directly as a VST plugin or standalone software.
-DMXIS also has a companion program called Showbuddy, which allows you to automate your show to backing tracks easily.
+EMU is designed with band lighting in mind - it's very easy to make your lighting react to the music and/or follow your backing tracks directly as a VST plugin or standalone software.

-The only limitation is that DMXIS can’t do more than 1 DMX universe, so shows over 512 channels won’t fit!
+The only limitation is that EMU can't do more than 1 DMX universe, so shows over 512 channels won't fit!

-DMXIS is a perfect console for anyone who is doing the same show or same types of show over and over again, like bands, installed clubs or churches, and small touring shows.
-DMXIS is designed to be simple lighting control for simple to somewhat complex shows – and it excels at that!
+EMU is a perfect console for anyone who is doing the same show or same types of show over and over again, like bands, installed clubs or churches, and small touring shows.
+EMU is designed to be simple lighting control for simple to somewhat complex shows - and it excels at that!